aknackiron/testdroid-documentation/testdroid-faq/index.md

 ###  Where can I see a list of your devices?
 How often are you updating it?
 And how long does it take you to have new devices?

 The complete list of devices - with all details – can be found under {{site.td_cloud}}.
-You don’t need to log in to Testdroid Cloud to see all details about our devices.
+You don’t need to log in to Bitbar Testing to see all details about our devices.
 The full list is here [https://cloud.testdroid.com/#public/devices](https://cloud.testdroid.com/#public/devices).
 We’re constantly updating our device roster, approx..
 5-20 new devices per month, depending on release cycles by OEMs.

-###  Can Testdroid provide dedicated private devices for my Testing?
+###  Can Bitbar Testing provide dedicated private devices for my Testing?

 Dedicated devices are available through Private Cloud installations or as part of the public cloud.
 In a private cloud installation the customer is able to freely select the number and type of devices and these are managed by Bitbar.
 Dedicated devices is a service enabling customers to reserve one or multiple devices to their use only in the public cloud.
 For more information please contact sales.